-Our family will serve with Mission to the World in El Salvador for a 4-year term.
-We are joining a team of missionaries, led by Rodney Davila and his wife Jana, to start a brand-new church planting ministry in the capital city of San Salvador.
-MTW has never had a presence in El Salvador, and to our knowledge, we will plant the first reformed church in the country.
+Our family is serving with Mission to the World in El Salvador for an initial 4-year term with hopes that God will lead us to stay much longer.
+We joined a team of missionaries, led by Rodney Davila and his wife Jana, to start a brand-new church planting ministry in the capital city of San Salvador.

 We desire to see the gospel bring healing and hope as we plant a church that manifests Jesus’ love and grace in tangible ways.